Accountant For Self Employed

 As the sole operator of your business, you have the opportunity to personally engage with your customers, build relationships, and provide a high level of customer service.
 This direct interaction allows you to understand your customers' needs, preferences, and feedback firsthand, enabling you to tailor your products or services to meet their expectations.

-4. Why are sole traders the most popular form of business?
+Why are sole traders the most popular business structure in the UK?